frankstepanski/js-fullstack-course/5-Git/readme.md

 These are online services that **store your code**, **manage collaboration**, and **help teams review and deploy projects**.

-## 3. The Difference Between Git and GitHub

 | Feature | Git | GitHub |
 |----------|-----|---------|
 | Type | Tool | Platform |